AZentertain: Tucson, Arizona Gold Rush

 This is where the legend of the treasure in the Santa Catalina begins.
 These are the stories, histories and legends of one of the biggest secrets in Southern Arizona- Arizona's rush for gold.

 Discover the history of Arizona's rush for gold through old newspaper articles and personal accounts recorded from pioneers who helped spark Arizona's golden treasures.
 Discover more Treasures of the Santa Catalinas.

 The Santa Catalinas

-The Santa Catalina mountains rises north of Tucson, Arizona.
+The Santa Catalina Mountains rises north of Tucson, Arizona.
 Its peak near Mt.
 Lemmon reaches over 9,000 feet above sea level.
 This earns its name as a "sky island" as it juts out in the middle of the Sonoran desert.
 The Catalina mountains are also the source of lost treasure legends and a long, documented history of gold and precious metal mining for centuries.

 The history of inhabitation of the Tucson basin spans over ten thousand years.
 Ancient canals and artifacts provide the evidence of Tucson being the longest inhabited "civilization" in the North America.